AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/interface.md

 # Upgrades

-The interface supports the following upgrades:
+The interface supports the following [upgrades](upgrade_cards.md):

 - <ItemLink id="fuzzy_card" /> lets the bus filter by damage level and/or ignore item NBT
 - <ItemLink id="crafting_card" /> lets the interface send crafting requests to your [autocrafting](../ae2-mechanics/autocrafting.md)
   system to get the items it desires.
-It will pull the items from storage if possible, before maing a request for a new item to be crafted.
+It will pull the items from storage if possible, before making a request for a new item to be crafted.

 # Priority